mameen7/event-bookng/README.md

 # Event Booking REST API

 A full-featured event booking REST API built with Go.
-This project was created to deepen my understanding of the Go programming language and backend development best practices.
+I created this project to deepen my understanding of the Go programming language and backend development best practices.

 ## 🎯 Learning Goals